February 6, 2012

 In some respects we are still recovering from a Modern movement, of quite simple and austere building facades.
 We look at dead Roman ruins and forget that those dull stone columns were often painted bright, vibrant colors.
 Escif and his peers are calling us (back) to a new, more vibrant urban future.
 A world where building walls are loaded with visual content that is constantly changing and constantly calling into question the fixedness of our surroundings and the authority of those surroundings' owners.

-That Escif is home-grown in Valencia I consider a real "lujo" (luxury) of living in my adopted city, since his works add one more element of pleasant surprise as you wander the streets here.
-Scouting for Escif works in El Carmen, which is the highest density zone for his and others' graffiti artworks, has become a game for me that I highly recommend to all of you who live here, or who plan to visit.
-You never know when you're going to turn the corner of some alley you haven't been down before, and suddenly find one of his murals.
+That Escif and Hyuro are home-grown in Valencia I consider a real "lujo" (luxury) of living in my adopted city, because their works add one more element of pleasant surprise as you wander the streets here.
+Scouting for their art in El Carmen, which is the highest density zone for his and others' graffiti artworks, has become a game for me that I highly recommend to all of you who live here, or who plan to visit.
+You never know when you're going to turn the corner of some alley you haven't been down before, and suddenly find one of their murals.
 (How many times have I beat myself up for not carrying the camera!)

 Here is a selection of the photos I've taken over the last couple of years: